verless/verless/docs/theme-reference.md

     └── dark-theme/
         ├── theme.yml
         ├── assets/
-        ├── generated/ (optional)
         │   └── css/
         │       └── style.css
+        ├── generated/ (optional)
         └── templates/
             ├── list-page.html
             └── page.html
 ```

 Stylesheets, JavaScript files or even images can be stored in `assets`.
-This directory will be copied into the root of
+This directory will be copied along with the
-your website, so the stylesheet from the example above is directly available as `/assets/css/style.css`.
-Any
+`generated` directory into the root of your website, so the stylesheet from the example above is directly available as
-theme-specific configuration goes into `theme.yml`.
+`/assets/css/style.css`.
+Any theme-specific configuration goes into `theme.yml`.

 **To activate your theme, set it in `verless.yml`:**